AndreasBujok/ChameleonMini/README.md

 ----
 [Top](#top)

 Reads the whole content of a Mifare Ultralight card that is in the range of the antenna and returns it.
-This command is a Timeout command
+This command is a Timeout command.

 **Valid only in 'ISO14443A\_READER' mode**